 The primary benchmark Indexes from APAC region posted their weekly gain of about 1.5% to 4.5%.
 Japan’s Nikkei-225 Index outperformed within the APAC region.
 However, China’s Shanghai Composite Index ended with a modest weekly loss.

 Gold erased its previous week’s gain and booked a weekly loss of about -3.4 %.
 However, the volatility in the equity market could set the gold price towards the $2,000 target shortly.

 The Oil price jumped nearly 7%, moving back above $40 per barrel.
 However, the price expected to drop amid concern that the recent spike in coronavirus cases could trigger further travel restrictions, depressing demand for fuel.

 The below figures illustrates the news and social media trend direction for the week.
-The U.S market turns neutral in sentiment trend for the week.
+Despite that global equities extended their rally, the U.S market turns neutral in sentiment trend for the week.
 The Russel-2000 Index turns modest negative in sentiment direction.

 The government’s October employment report, released on Friday, showed that the economy added a better-than-expected 638,000 jobs last month, driving the unemployment rate down to 6.9% from 7.9% in September.

 FTSE-100 and FTSE-MIB Indices from European market turns negative sentiment trend for the week.
 The rest remains neutral.

 The sentiment trend for the benchmark Indexes from the APAC region is in mixed view.
 The ASX-200, HSI-50 Indexes reversed its previous week sentiment trend direction and turns positive for this week.
 On the other side, Nikkei-225 and Kospi-100 Indexes turns negative in sentiment direction.
 Nifty-50 Index is showing a neutral mode.